Lellahahaha/this-is-not-a-leaf/index.md

-Also, the filling of the shapes has often been neither dotted, nor hatched, nor let empty.
+.Also, the filling of the shapes has often been neither dotted, nor hatched, nor let empty.
 But in this case it’s important to focus on what you want as outcome.
 Do you really want the results to be all the same?
 Nah.
 So the second point has to be changed: